 - roof (n.)

-- Old English hrof "roof, ceiling, top," from Proto-Germanic *khrofaz (cf. Old Frisian rhoof "roof," Middle Dutch roof "cover, roof," Dutch roef "deckhouse, cabin, coffin-lid," Middle High German rof "penthouse," Old Norse hrof "boat shed").
+- Old English hrof "roof, ceiling, top, summit; heaven, sky," also figuratively, "highest point of something," from Proto-Germanic *khrofam (cf. Old Frisian rhoof "roof," Middle Dutch roof, rouf "cover, roof," Dutch roef "deckhouse, cabin, coffin-lid," Middle High German rof "penthouse," Old Norse hrof "boat shed").

 No apparent connections outside Germanic.
 "English alone has retained the word in a general sense, for which the other languages use forms corresponding to OE. þæc thatch" [OED].
 Roof of the mouth is from late Old English.
 Raise the roof "create an uproar" is attested from 1860, originally in U.S. Southern dialect.

 - early 15c., from roof (n.).
 Related: Roofed; roofing.